Henry Pratt Fairchild: Organizer and professor

-Fairchild was president of the Population Association of America from 1931 to 1935(?).
+Fairchild was president of the Population Association of America from 1921 to 1925.
 He was president of the American Sociological Society in 1936.

 He was active with Margaret Sanger in founding Planned Parenthood.

-Fairchild's major teaching appointment was at New York University.
-He served for 26 years, from 1919 to his retirement in 1945, and became chairman of the Department of Sociology in the Graduate School.
+Fairchild was a professor of economics and sociology at Bowdoin College.
+After serving with the War Camp Community Service in World War I, he became a professor at New York University in 1919.
+He retired in 1945, and became chairman of the Department of Sociology in the Graduate School.
 Much of his work focused on race, nationalism, immigration, and ethnic conflict.
+He authored the 1934 textbook General Sociology.